AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Evaluation and Results

 \subsubsection{Finding 2: Internal Channels Exhibit 2.1$\times$ Higher Leak Rates}

 Table~\ref{tab:channel_comparison} highlights the source of vulnerability in multi-agent architectures: internal communication channels leak far more than external outputs.
 Final output to users (C1) leaks in 27.2\% of traces.
-Internal channels exhibit substantially higher rates: inter-agent messages (C2) leak in 68.8\% of our 4,979 traces; shared memory (C5) leaks in 46.7\%.
-On average, internal channels leak at 57.8\% 2.1$\times$ more than external channels.
+Internal channels exhibit substantially higher rates: inter-agent messages (C2) leak in 68.8\% of our 4,979 traces; shared memory (C5) leaks in 46.7\% (though every C5 leak co-occurs with a C2 or C1 leak in our dataset; see Table~\ref{tab:architecture}).
+On average, internal channels leak at 57.8\%, 2.1$\times$ more than external channels.